Getting error code 229 on your Lennox® furnace?

 It’s better to allow an Expert like one from Fras-Air/General Service Experts in Hillsborough finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like yours.

 We want you to be fully content with our furnace repair in Hillsborough.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and use less energy.
 These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.